Skenvy/dispatch-suggestor/README.md

 * Default `'.'`.
 ### `list-workflows-pagination-limit`
 * _Optional_
-* The maximum amount of workflows to paginate over from the [`list-repository-workflows`](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#list-repository-workflows) API.
+* The maximum number of workflows to paginate over from the [`list-repository-workflows`](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#list-repository-workflows) API.
 An input of `0` will retrieve all.
 * Default `100`.

 ## Inputs -- more niche options